GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Changelog ==

+= 1.0.14 =
+* Configuration alert in recipe "Duplicating multiple blog posts at once"

 = 1.0.13 =
 * Fixed passing dynamic variables 2 levels down
 * Fixed not opening link in modal window when current page is in a modal window